Harnessing the Power: Unleashing a Bootable USB Arsenal with Ventoy on Linux

 While inside the Ventoy folder, you can use the command

-and you will receive a list of your disks.
-The last one is usually your USB drive, and its name is indicated under the "Device" column.-
+sudo fdisk -land you will receive a list of your disks.
+The last one is usually your USB drive, and its name is indicated under the "Device" column.

 As you can see, mine shows the name in the "Device" column.
 When using the command to create the bootable USB, you don't need to include the numbers, as they represent partitions.